PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 Note that automatic updates are disabled in Dev Mode, so you must update manually.

-## Keeping your fork up to date

-Note: This tutorial assumes that you are already familiar with Git and basic command line tools.

-Note: If you've configured a remote already, you can skip ahead to step 3.

-1. Add a new remote repository and name it `upstream`.

-       git remote add upstream https://github.com/PathOfBuildingCommunity/PathOfBuilding.git
-2. Verify that adding the remote worked.

-       git remote -v
-3. Fetch all branches and their commits from upstream.

-       git fetch upstream
-4. Check out your local `dev` branch if you haven't already.

-       git checkout dev
-5. Merge all changes from `upstream/dev` into your local `dev` branch.

-       git rebase upstream/dev
-6. Push your updated branch to GitHub.

-       git push -f origin dev

 ## Setting up a development environment

 Note: This tutorial assumes that you are already familiar with the development tool of your choice.